-The Revised Code of Washington (RCW) 67.28.080 provides authority for cities to adopt a lodging tax of up to 4% of lodging charges made by hotels and motels.
-The City of Kirkland has adopted a 1% lodging tax rate and may invest these revenues into events or programs that attract visitors to Kirkland.
+The Revised Code of Washington (RCW) 67.28.180 provides authority for cities to adopt a lodging tax.
+The City of Kirkland has adopted a 1 percent lodging tax rate and may invest these revenues into events or programs that attract visitors to Kirkland.

 Kirkland’s Tourism Program has been in operation since 2002.
-During that time, over $550,000 has been awarded to tourism events and programs.
-The Kirkland Tourism Development Committee (TDC) has proposed to make up to $60,000 available for 2017.
-These funds will be awarded for the marketing or operations of special events and festivals designed to attract tourists to Kirkland and be distributed on a reimbursement basis.
-The TDC will look supportively at new events, while also giving serious consideration to events with track records for bringing visitors to the City.
+During that time, over $700,000 has been awarded to tourism events and programs.
+The Kirkland Tourism Development Committee (TDC) awarded $60,000 in 2019 for events that will take place in 2020.
+These funds are generally used to help the marketing or operations of special events and festivals designed to attract tourists to Kirkland.
+They are distributed on a reimbursement basis.
+The TDC looks supportively at new events, while also giving serious consideration to events with proven success at bringing visitors to the City and generating overnight stays.

-The goal of this Tourism funding is to attract visitors who come to Kirkland from 50 miles or more.
-Overnight stays not only improve the tourist environment of Kirkland; their revenues sustain the Tourism Program budget.
+The goal of Tourism funding is to attract visitors from 50 miles away or more.
+Overnight stays not only improve the tourist environment of Kirkland; their revenues sustain the tourism program budget.

 Tourism Grant Recipient Requirements